 - We assume that all tests are closed book, closed note exams.
 If you allow open book, open note exams, please let us know.

-During finals week we proctor approximately 600 exams.
+Finals week is an extremely busy time for our office.
 We try to schedule these exams at least a week in advance to make sure everything runs smoothly during that hectic time.
 We appreciate your patience, cooperation, and assistance during this time.

 The SDS Office Policy on Cheating.
 We have a zero tolerance policy on cheating.
 If we suspect a student of cheating, we will gather up all notes and testing materials and return everything to you to take the appropriate action.